wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 Performance characteristics - JIT
 =================================

-* important notion - don't consider operations in separation
+* important - JIT never considers operations in isolation

-* always working as a loop or as a function
+* JIT always works on a loop or a function

-* heuristics to what we believe is common python
+* JIT heuristically optimized for what we believe is common Python

 * often much faster than CPython once warm